Legoless/Alpha/README.md

 ### Triggers

-Triggers are a way to activate Alpha interface.
+Triggers are a way to activate Alpha interface from your application.
 By default Alpha provides two triggers:

 - **Shake Trigger** - Activates when device is shaken two times in less than 5 seconds.
 - **Tap Trigger** - Activates when 3 fingers are pressed for 3 seconds anywhere in the application.

 Both triggers are activated by default.
+Alternatively you can implement your own trigger or use the manual trigger.

 *Read more on [Triggers]().*